camunda/camunda-docs-manual/content/update/minor/79-to-710/_index.md

 # CSRF Prevention in the Webapps

 This release secures the Webapps with CSRF Prevention.
-If you want to make use of the newly introduced security enhancement, please make sure to enable the `CsrfPreventionFilter` when migrating to 7.10 by adjusting the `web.xml` file of Camunda BPM Webapps.
+If you want to make use of the newly introduced security enhancement, please make sure to enable the `CsrfPreventionFilter` when migrating to 7.10 by adjusting the `web.xml` file of Camunda Platform Webapps.

 Please also see the documentation about [CSRF Prevention]({{< ref "/webapps/shared-options/csrf-prevention.md" >}}).

 # Whitelist Pattern for User, Group and Tenant IDs

-With Camunda BPM 7.10 a whitelist pattern of User, Group and Tenant IDs has been introduced.
+With Camunda Platform 7.10 a whitelist pattern of User, Group and Tenant IDs has been introduced.
 By default, on creating or updating users, groups or tenants the ID is matched against the pattern **"[a-zA-Z0-9]+|camunda-admin"**.
 To disable or adjust the default pattern, please see the documentation under [Identity Service]({{< ref "/user-guide/process-engine/identity-service.md#custom-whitelist-for-user-group-and-tenant-ids" >}}) in the User Guide.